Dominique Langevin

+Early life

 The daughter of Maurice Cruchon and Jacqueline Maujean, she was born Dominique Anne-Marie Cruchon in Angoulême.
-In 1969, she married Michel Langevin.
+In 1969, she married the mathematician Michel Langevin.

+Education

-She received a PhD from the École Normale Supérieure in Paris and conducted post-doctoral research at the Pierre Gilles de Gennes laboratory at the Collège de France.
+She received a PhD from the women's École Normale Supérieure (ENS Sèvres) in Paris, and did a third-cycle thesis at the Laboratory of Hertzian Spectroscopy, supervised by Marie-Anne Bouchiat.
+Langevin conducted post-doctoral research at the Pierre Gilles de Gennes laboratory at the Collège de France.

+Career

-During the 1970s, she established the surfactant group at the École Normale Supérieure.
+During the 1970s, Langevin established the surfactant group at the École Normale Supérieure.
 During the early 1990s, she established the "Films de tensioactifs flexibles" research group.
 From 1994 to 1998, Langevin was director of the Centre de Recherche Paul Pascal in Bordeaux.
-She was president of the European Colloid & Interface Society from 1992 to 1993.
+She was president of the European Colloid and Interface Society from 1992 to 1993.